MENU

 Blood group diet A-type OVERVIEW:

-Type As flourish on vegetarian diets.
-It is also crucial for Type A to get their foods in as natural a state as possible, like fresh, pure and organic.
-Besides, Type As are biologically predisposed to heart disease, cancer and diabetes.
+Type A flourishes on vegetarian diets.
+It is also crucial for Type A to get their foods in a natural state, such as fresh, pure, and organic.
+Besides, Type A is biologically predisposed to heart disease, cancer, and diabetes.
 Following a Type-A diet can supercharge their immune system and potentially short-circuit the development of life-threatening diseases.

 Type As will be naturally thinner on the correct diet.
 Eating red meat makes Type A feel sluggish and less energised than vegetable proteins.
 Type A also stores meat as fat because of low stomach acid (which breaks down proteins).
 Dairy foods are also poorly digested by Type A as they can provoke insulin reactions and are high in saturated fat, the Type that compromises the heart and leads to obesity and diabetes.
 Wheat is a mixed factor in the Blood group diet A-type; whilst they can eat it, Type A must be careful not to overeat as this causes acidity to muscle tissue, inhibiting metabolism in this Type.